American Civil War History Club

-The CHS Science Olympiad allows students to compete at the local, regional, and state levels in 25 different events covering all scientific disciplines and principles of engineering.
-The two CHS teams practice twice a week from September to March and attend three competitions each year.
-For more information, contact Mr. Robert Cain at email@example.com.
+The CHS Science Olympiad offers opportunities for students to compete at the local, regional, and state levels in 25 different events covering all scientific disciplines and principles of engineering.
+The two CHS teams practice twice a week from September to March and multiple competitions each year.
+For more information, contact Mrs. Lisa Schrader at firstname.lastname@example.org.

 Wall Street Club

 The CHS Wall Street Club meets in M104 once a week after school.
 Students in the club are given 100,000 fictional dollars to play against other local high school teams.
 For more information, contact Mr. Michael Magnuson at firstname.lastname@example.org and Mr. Scott Walters email@example.com